ng-dst/integra/README.md

 Integra is a service to control integrity of user-defined objects.
 An object is either a file, directory, or  registry key.
 Integrity is verified against object snapshots - something similar to OS restore points.

-Service verifies integrity in a set time interval.
+Service performs checks in a set time interval.
 Reports verification errors to Event Log.

 ## Features